 b.
 May 19, 1915

-Martha was born in Halifax on April 17, 1859 and was baptised on Sept.
-10, 1903.
-She died December 24, 1925 and is buried in the River Hebert Community Cemetery.
+Martha was born in Halifax on April 17, 1859, and she was baptised on September 10, 1903.
+She died on December 24, 1925, and she is buried in the River Hebert Community Cemetery.

 They had issue as follows:

-The Reverend William Webb was born in England in 1803.
-He came as a Wesleyan Methodist missionary to Nova Scotia in 1827 and was officially ordained at the 1831 annual conference.
+The Reverend William Webb was born in England on November 5, 1803.
+No information is available about his parents.
+His grave marker states that he was born in the County of Wiltshire, but his grand-daughter stated (about 1910) that he was from the (nearby) city of Bath.
+He came as a Wesleyan Methodist missionary to Nova Scotia in 1827, and he was officially ordained at the 1831 annual conference.

 In about 1840, he was hired by Trinity Methodist church in Amherst at a salary of £18 per year.
 While the early administrative records have not survived, Rev. William is listed as the officiating minister on the baptismal registers from August 1843 until July 1846.
-He later moved to Charlottetown, P.E.I. where he died on July 4, 1847, probably of pnemounia.
-He is buried in Charlottetown "in the old-burial ground, at the entrance of the Malpeque road".
+He later moved to Charlottetown, Prince Edward Island, where he died on July 4, 1847, very probably of pnemounia.
+He is buried in the Old Protestant Burying Ground, Charlottetown.

 There is very little information available about his wife.
 On May 24, 1832, Rev. Webb married Mary Ann MCNEIL (b. about 1804) at the Brunswick Street Methodist Church in Halifax.
-Mary Ann died at Dartmouth on June 3, 1860 and is buried in the family plot in Camp Hill Cemetery, Halifax.
-On the 1881 census, John Wesley Webb reports that his mother had been born in Nova Scotia.
+Mary Ann died at Dartmouth on June 3, 1860, and she is buried in the family plot in Camp Hill Cemetery, Halifax.
+On the 1881 census, John Wesley Webb reported that his mother had been born in Nova Scotia.

 b.
 April 17, 1833